UPDATED: MAY 08, 2023 | 3 MIN READ

 Use a basic formula to calculate your home insurance premium

-A quick way to determine the amount of coverage you need and the cost of home insurance is to multiply the total square footage of your home by local, square-foot building costs.
+A quick way to determine the amount of coverage you need and the cost of home insurance is to multiply the total square footage of your home by local square-foot building costs.

-All home insurance companies have different algorithms to determine your premium.
+All homeowners insurance companies have different algorithms to determine your premium.
 So a quick way to determine the amount of insurance you need is by dividing the value of your home by $1,000, then multiplying the rest by $3.50.
 For example, if your home is valued at $400,000, you would need a policy that costs roughly $1,400.

 Of course, if you need special endorsements above the standard coverage amount, it will increase your homeowner’s insurance premium more.